The Stochastic-Quantum Correspondence: Measurements

-which is a perfectly meaningful physical quantity, even though the time derivative of an expectation value is not necessarily the expectation value of something physical.

-The matrix $\dot{A}$ therefore resembles a random variable in some ways, but incorporates stochastic dynamics directly into its definition \eqref{eq:DefTimeDerivEmergeableAtTimeZero} through the time-evolution operator $\dynop\left(t\right)$, and does not have a transparent interpretation at the level of the generalized stochastic system's underlying configuration space $\configspace$ alone.
-Instead, $\dot{A}$ is an emergent amalgam of kinematical and dynamical ingredients, so it will be called an \emph{emergeable}.\footnote{There is a sense in which emergeables are not an entirely new idea, but are closely related to emergent physical properties like temperatures or pressures.} This terminology is intended to contrast $\dot{A}$ with the system's genuine random variables, which could be called \emph{beables}\textemdash that is, \textquoteleft be-ables\textquoteright \textemdash to invoke a term coined by Bell in~\citep{Bell:1972sao}.
+These non-diagonal observables therefore resemble random variables in some ways but represent emergent patterns in the overall stochastic dynamics for measurement processes and do not have a transparent interpretation at the level of the underlying configuration space $\configspace$.
+These observables will therefore be called \emph{emergeables}.
+This terminology is intended for contrast with the system's genuine random variables, which could be called \emph{beables}\textemdash that is, \textquoteleft be-ables\textquoteright\textemdash to invoke a term coined by Bell (1973) to refer to observables that express how a system can physically \emph{be}, ontologically speaking.

-As a concrete example, consider a particle whose underlying \emph{position} is regarded as a physical configuration, corresponding to some random variable $A$.
-If the particle's dynamics is stochastic, in the sense that the particle can be described as a generalized stochastic system, then the particle's \emph{velocity} (or, equivalently, the particle's \emph{momentum}) will not generally have a well-defined value at all times, and will naturally be representable as an emergeable $\dot{A}$ along the lines described here.
+There is a sense in which emergeables are not an entirely new idea, but are similar to emergent physical properties like temperatures or pressures that likewise do not have a clear meaning at the level of a system's fine-grained states.
+A somewhat more closely related notion appears in Niels Bohr's famous reply (Bohr 1935, Bell 1971) to the \emph{Einstein-Podolsky-Rosen paradox} (Einstein, Podolsky, Rosen 1935) , in which Bohr describes emergent observables that show up in measurement interactions.
+These sorts of emergent observables also play a key role in the \emph{de Broglie-Bohm formulation}, or \emph{Bohmian mechanics} (Bell 1982, Daumer et al. 1996) , in which they account for observables other than particle positions.

-\subsection{The Measurement Process}
+\subsection{The measurement process}

-With all the requisite conceptual background now in place, one can model the measurement of a generic observable as a physical process.
+With all the requisite conceptual background now in place, one can proceed to model the measurement of a generic observable as a physical process.
 To start, consider a composite system $\mathcal{S}\mathcal{D}\mathcal{E}$ consisting of three subsystems that will be called a \emph{subject system} $\mathcal{S}$, a \emph{measuring device} $\mathcal{D}$, and an \emph{environment} $\mathcal{E}$.
-Note that one of the additional goals ahead will be to identify the criteria for a subsystem like $\mathcal{D}$ to be regarded as a genuine measuring device.
+Note that one of the additional goals ahead will be to identify the criteria for a subsystem like $\mathcal{D}$ to be regarded as a genuine measuring device in the first place.

 Focusing momentarily on the subject system $\mathcal{S}$, consider an $N\times N$ self-adjoint matrix